 - Facilitate personal, career, and professional development

-All first year and new external transfer students will be assigned a mentor and grouped separately to ensure that the unique needs of each group are addressed.
-Additional information on this program is provided during the student’s orientation program.
-New students studying engineering are invited to participate in the WIE Peer Mentoring Program during the fall 2020 semester by completing this form: https://go.umd.edu/wiementor.
+All incoming first-year and new external transfer students who join the program will be assigned a peer mentor along with other new students (typically of the same major).
+New students studying engineering are invited to participate in the WIE Peer Mentoring Program during the fall 2020 semester by completing the WIE Peer Mentoring Program signup form.

 Become a Mentor Coordinator

-Mentor Coordinators are in charge of coordinating a group of SEEDS peer mentors.
-This includes meeting with Peer Mentors once every two weeks, ensure mentors turn in forms and are meeting with mentees and helping with event planning and execution.
-You must have previously served as a Peer Mentor in order to qualify for the Mentor Coordinator position.
+Mentor Coordinators are in charge of coordinating a group of peer mentors.
+This includes meeting/communicating with Peer Mentors once every two weeks, ensuring mentors turn in forms and are meeting with mentees, and helping with event planning and execution.